Apache Kafka - K8s

 Make sure that the kafka-test-app

-is not connected to the Kafka charm, by removing the relation if it exists
+is not connected to the Charmed Apache Kafka, by removing the relation if it exists:

 juju remove-relation kafka-test-app kafka-k8s